cyrildiagne/kuda/README.md

 **Develop & deploy serverless applications on remote GPUs.**

-[Kuda](https://kuda.dev) helps prototyping and deploying serverless applications that need [CUDA](https://developer.nvidia.com/cuda-zone) on [Kubernetes](http://kubernetes.io) on the major cloud providers.
+[Kuda](https://kuda.dev) helps prototyping and deploying serverless applications that need GPUs and [CUDA](https://developer.nvidia.com/cuda-zone) on [Kubernetes](http://kubernetes.io).

-It is based on [Knative](https://knative.dev), [Skaffold](https://skaffold.dev) and [Kaniko](https://github.com/GoogleContainerTools/kaniko).
+It is based on [Knative](https://knative.dev), [Skaffold](https://skaffold.dev) and [Kaniko](https://github.com/GoogleContainerTools/kaniko), and supports the major cloud providers.

 ## Disclaimer

 🧪 This is a **very early** and **experimental** work in progress:

-- Don't use it in production environments.
+- Most things won't work out of the box.
-- The API will change.
+- It might break things in the cluster.
+Keep it away from production resources :)

 ## Key Features

 **Serverless GPU applications**

-- Kuda uses [Knative](https://knative.dev) to consume billable GPUs only when there is traffic, and scales down to zero when there's no traffic.
+- Kuda uses [Knative](https://knative.dev) to consume GPUs only when there is traffic, and scales down to zero when there's no traffic.

 **Easy to use**